 Puree soup, until very smooth.
 Heat through, adding more water if the soup is too thick.
 Serve with a cilantro stem.

 Thai Kitchen, Taste of Thai and Roland brands all make Thai red curry paste.
 Walmart stocks all three.
-If it’s not at a store near you, and you’re fond of spicy foods, buy it online.
-A jar of curry paste will keep indefinitely in the fridge for you to make this and other curry dishes.
+If it’s not at a nearby store, buy it online.
+A jar of curry paste will keep indefinitely in the fridge to make this and other curry dishes.